 The team at Fashion Revolution believes that fashion should feel good.
 They believe that much of the global fashion industry is opaque, exploitative and environmentally damaging and desperately needs revolutionary change.
 In fact, they love fashion but they don’t want our clothes to come at the cost of people or our planet.
 What they do believe in is a fashion industry that values people, the environment, creativity and profit in equal measure.
 They are on a mission to unite people and organizations to work together towards radically changing the way our clothes are sourced, produced and consumed, so that all of our clothing is made in a safe, clean and fair way.
 Find out how this revolution is literally sweeping the globe and how you can be a part of it.
-This show made possible due to the generous support of The Chapman Automotive Group.

 - Fashion Revolution was born in the wake of the Rana Plaza disaster in Bangladesh – 1138 people were too many people to lose from the planet as a result of our insatiable appetite for fashion…it is time for a revolutionary change.